Britons urged to stay at home despite warm weather on fifth lockdown weekend

 The public has been urged to stay at home during the UK’s fifth weekend under lockdown, as temperatures are expected to remain high.

-Forecasters have predicted warm conditions for most of the country over the weekend, prompting concerns about the “danger” that people may defy the lockdown which began on March 23.
+Forecasters have predicted warm conditions for most of the country over the weekend, prompting concerns about the “danger” that people may defy the restrictions on movement which began on March 23.

+Those concerns come as the Daily Express reported that Priti Patel has not ruled out granting police additional powers to enforce lockdown measures, with the Home Secretary on Saturday expected to condemn those ignoring the ban on travel.

 During Friday’s Downing Street press conference, Transport Secretary Grant Shapps urged people to stay at home despite apparent improvements in the crisis.